-We saw lots of wildlife on our trip into and through the Serengeti National Park to our camp, including hyenas, hartebeest, warthogs, giraffes, impala, hippos, elephants, a lone crocodile, topi, ground hornbill, and a jackal.
+We saw a lot of wildlife on our trip into and through the Serengeti National Park to our camp, including hyenas, hartebeest, warthogs, giraffes, impala, hippos, elephants, a lone crocodile, topi, ground hornbill, and a jackal.
 On arrival we settled into our tent accommodation for the next four nights.
 After dinner we gathered around the fire to watch a spectacular Serengeti sunset behind the smoke of a controlled burning in the distant grassland.

 Lots of Lions and Leopards